-J.Crew’s Wallace & Barnes Slim Fit Chore Blazer is made of a cotton and linen blend.
-It’s got quite a price tag compared to these other blazer alternatives, but has a nice blend of sustainable materials and a stylish aesthetic.
+J.Crew’s Wallace & Barnes Utility Chore Jacket is made with a cotton and recycled polyester blend.
+It’s a bit more expensive compared to these other blazer alternatives, but has a nice blend of sustainable materials and a stylish aesthetic.

 Pros & Cons